Home » Water Softening » Water Softener Guides » 2 Main Reasons Why Your Water Softener is Overflowing

 If everything is in order with the brine tank and lines, then the overflowing problem might lie with the seals, spacers, or pistons.

 If the softener has trouble drawing brine during its regeneration cycle, you might be looking at a torn seal.
-If this happens to be the case, you will need to remove the drain line along with the brine line and take a look to check if there is water flowing through the valve.
+If this is the case, you will need to remove the drain line along with the brine line and check if water flows through the valve.

-If it is, then the softening system will probably require a replacement of the seals or piston.
-Now, if this is the problem that you’re facing, you are better off hiring a professional to do the job.
+If it does, the softening system will probably require new seals or pistons, in which case, you are better off hiring a professional to do the job.

 Proceed With Care

-When looking at the potential causes for the overflowing, always be aware of how you are disassembling and assembling the parts of the water softener.
-You might cause more damage than good if you are using excessive force or treat the parts with reckless abandon.
+When looking at the potential causes for overflowing, be careful and conscientious about how you disassemble and reassemble parts of the water softener.
+You might do more harm than good if you use excessive force.

-Make sure that each of the moving arts is placed back in its correct position.
-Wash and inspect the parts in the order that you remove them, and once you’re done, reattach them in the reverse order.
+Make sure to return each of the moving parts to its correct position.
+Wash and inspect them in the order that you remove them.
+Once you’re done, reattach them in the reverse order.

-Water overflowing from a water softener might seem like a disaster when it occurs, but for the most part, you will be able to fix the problem by carefully removing the clogged or problematic part and giving it a good cleaning.
+Water overflowing from a water softener might seem like a disaster, but you will most likely be able to fix the problem by carefully removing the clogged or problematic part and cleaning it thoroughly.

-The name of the game here is not expertise but rather patience and understanding how to troubleshoot.
-Once you become familiar with the parts of the softener, you will grow out of depending on service calls for small things and take these matters into your own hands.
+The name of the game here is not expertise but rather patience with this troubleshooting process.
+Once familiar with the parts of the softener, you will be able to perform many maintenance tasks and, if necessary, some repair tasks yourself.

 Sign Up for Weekly Water Quality News & Advice